 Because our production volumes are based on a forecast of channel partner demand rather than purchase commitments from our major customers, there is a risk that our forecasts could be inaccurate and that we will be unable to sell our products at the volumes and prices we expect, which may result in excess inventory.
 We provide, and will continue to provide, forecasts of our demand to our third-party suppliers prior to the scheduled delivery of products to our channel partners.
 If we overestimate our requirements, our contract manufacturers may have excess component inventory, which could increase our costs.
-If we underestimate our requirements, our contract manufacturers may have inadequate component inventory, which could interrupt the manufacturing of our products and result in delays in shipments and revenues or even lost sales or could incur unplanned overtime costs to meet our requirements, resulting in significant cost increases.
+If we underestimate our requirements, our contract manufacturers may have inadequate component inventory, which could interrupt the manufacturing of our products and result in delays in shipments and revenues or even lost sales, or could incur unplanned overtime costs to meet our requirements, resulting in significant cost increases.
 For example, certain materials and components used to manufacture our products may reach end of life during any of our product's life cycles, following which suppliers no longer provide such expired materials and components.
 This would require us to either source and qualify an alternative component, which could require a re-certification of the device by the wireless carriers and/or regulatory agencies, or forecast product demand for a final purchase of such materials and components that may reach end of life to ensure that we have sufficient product inventory through a product's life cycle.
-If we overestimate forecasted demand, we will hold excess end-of-life materials and components resulting in singenterials and components end of we have sufficient product inventory through a product's life cycle.
-If we overestimate forecasted demand, we will hold excess end-of-life materials and components resulting in singenterials and components.
+If we overestimate forecasted demand, we would hold excess end-of-life materials and components resulting in increased costs.
+If we underestimate forecasted demand, we could experience delays in shipments and loss of revenues.